About Port of Boston

 Port of Boston Cargo Fact Sheet

-Massport’s Paul W. Conley Container Terminal in South Boston serves three of the world’s top 10 container lines.
+Massport’s Paul W. Conley Container Terminal in South Boston serves seven of the world’s top 10 container lines.
 Conley handles nearly 1.5 million metric tons of cargo each year.

 Cruiseport Boston’s Black Falcon Cruise Terminal contributes nearly a half billion dollars to the regional economy.
 Boston is a popular port-of-call destination, and several major cruise lines serve Massport’s Cruiseport Boston providing passengers with an attractive mix of cruises to Canada/New England, Bermuda, the Caribbean, and Europe.

 Automobile imports and exports are an important niche market for the Port of Boston.
 In 1998, the Boston Autoport opened on an 80 acre site in Charlestown.
 The Boston Autoport can accommodate the processing of of 70,000 cars per year for import or export.